Mediatek-Cloud/MCS/README.md

 # **MediaTek Cloud Sandbox Introduction**

-MediaTek Cloud Sandbox offers you the data and device management services commonly needed during the development and pre-commercial testing of Wearables and IoT devices.
+MediaTek Cloud Sandbox(MCS) offers you the data and device management services commonly needed during the development and pre-commercial testing of Wearables and IoT devices.
 It frees you from having to develop your own cloud infrastructure to support prototype development.

 Using a RESTful API you collect data from your devices, which you can view in a powerful web-based dashboard that offers a range of display and graphing options.
 Then you can control your Wearables and IoT devices by issuing commands from the dashboard.
 In addition, a complementary smartphone app lets you review collected data and control your devices from anywhere.